 I visited recently during the Epcot International Flower & Garden Festival.
 The bright colors, topiaries and flowers are a delight to the senses.
 There were several play gardens set up for little ones.
 My baby was able to play on the grass and zip down a slide on equipment designed for toddlers.

 TravelingMom Tip: If you have older children with you, be sure to take their desires into consideration.
 Have a “hit list” of top attractions that big kids wish to cover and do those things.
-Baby won’t care (or remember) that they didn’t get a picture with Mickey but your older kid will.
+Babies won’t care (or remember) that they didn’t get a picture with Mickey, but your older kids will.
 Shopping for souvenirs and getting special treats or snacks can be done while baby naps in the stroller.

 4. Try New Foods

 If there’s one place to expand baby’s palate, it’s the Epcot World Showcase.
 With authentic dishes from around the world, baby can get their first taste of hummus or guacamole without ever leaving their stroller!

 Fortunately little ones don’t have to just be relegated to a diet of nuggets and fries while dining at Disney World.
 Many restaurants offer baby-friendly foods like applesauce, seasonal veggies, cubed fresh fruit and milk.
 And children under 3 years old can eat for free in all buffet dining restaurants.
 If you don’t see something appropriate on the menu of a full service restaurant make a polite request with your server.
 The chef may be able to prepare something special for your child.